KatjaLeonteva/pokemon/README.md

 ### Trade-offs
 - Chart readability: more advanced charts (e.g. treemaps, scatterplots) provide deeper insights but may be harder to interpret for casual users.
+- Normally treemap is good for spotting the most and least represented categories quickly: But for this dataset values are very close to each other, making it difficult to distinguish differences between sets.
+If I had more time I would experiment with other types of visualizations or alternative KPIs describing distribution of cards by set.
 - Static vs. dynamic data: the dataset is enriched with set data from an external API during initial load.
 This increases startup time, and an alternative would be asynchronous loading, where charts update progressively.
 This would improve initial responsiveness but might introduce a loading state for charts.
 - There is no single API endpoint that gives the total number of all existing Pokémon TCG cards.
 Since Pokémon TCG does not change frequently, I decided to hardcode `globalTotalCards` value based on the latest API data to save time on loading.
 - Currently, the chart components mix data processing and visualization logic in the same file.
 This means they both prepare the data and render the chart, which works for small projects but can cause issues as the project grows.
 A better approach would be to separate data processing into a separate file or service, keeping the chart components focused on rendering.